liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The methods `getGroupLocalRepositoryImpl(...)` and `getLocalRepositoryImpl(...)` have been removed from `RepositoryLocalService` and `RepositoryService` because, although they are related to that service, they should be placed in a different level of abstraction.
+The methods `getGroupLocalRepositoryImpl(...)` and `getLocalRepositoryImpl(...)` have been removed from `RepositoryLocalService` and `RepositoryService`.
+Although the methods are related to the service, they belong in a different level of abstraction.

 #### Who is affected?